laminlabs/lamindb/README.md

 lamin connect --here account/name  # connect in your current development directory
 ```

-If you prefer to work with a local SQLite database (no login required), run this instead:
+If you prefer to init a new instance instead (no login required), run:

 ```shell
 lamin init --storage ./quickstart-data --modules bionty
 ```

+For more configuration, read: [docs.lamin.ai/setup](https://docs.lamin.ai/setup).

 On the terminal and in a Python session, LaminDB will now auto-connect.
-If you want to configure on-prem Postgres or cloud storage, read: [docs.lamin.ai/setup](https://docs.lamin.ai/setup).

 ### The CLI